The intellectual property policies at the University of Oregon are outlined in Policy II.07.02.

 Analysis of IP is simple at a for-profit company.
 Most of the time, the company owns the works created by its employees and controls how, when, and if these works will be used.
 Universities are much more complex.
 We value academic freedom while at the same time we take on obligations from sponsors of the research and scholarship we conduct that typically include obligations and expectations regarding IP.

-- aiding the educational distribution of knowledge
+- Expeditiously aiding the educational distribution of knowledge

-- encouraging innovation creation
+- Encouraging innovation creation

-- providing guidelines for the stewardship of innovation
+- Providing guidelines for the stewardship of innovation

-- maintaining academic freedom
+- Maintaining academic freedom

-The university has tasked Innovation Partnership Services (IPS) with interpreting and administering these policies and procedures.
+The university has tasked Innovation Partnership Services (IPS) with interpreting and administering our policy and procedures.
 Our mission is to facilitate faculty, staff, and student project goals while keeping these activities consistent with policy.

-- identifying the needs and goals of projects in order to determine the best method for managing, developing, and distributing associated intellectual property
+- Identifying the needs and goals of projects in order to determine the best method for managing, developing, and distributing associated intellectual property

-- facilitating the transfer of knowledge and tools, including data and physical materials, while protecting confidentiality
+- Facilitating the transfer of knowledge and tools, including data and physical materials, while protecting confidentiality

-- assisting innovators in navigating and meeting federal and state compliance obligations and other applicable laws and regulations
+- Assisting innovators in navigating and meeting federal and state compliance obligations and other applicable laws and regulations

-- enabling partnerships with private industry that are beneficial to innovators, businesses, and the community.
+- Enabling partnerships with private industry that are beneficial to innovators, businesses, and the community